Ülo Vilimaa

 Ülo Vilimaa (13 March 1941 – 27 September 2021) was an Estonian dancer, choreographer, theatre director, and painter.

+Career

 From 1962 until 1974, he was ballet soloist and ballet master at the Vanemuine theatre, and from 1974 until 1997 principal ballet master.
 From 1997 until 2002, he was a director at the Vanemuine theatre.

 In addition Vilimaa was also a painter.
 His personal exhibitions have been shown in Estonia and abroad.